Twin Cities, Gemini

 “Hey, the workers at the Casa and the clubs are plenty talented.”
 Cadence chuckled, stroking a B flat.
 “I mean, I’m sure they lost a lot of talent when you left.
 Agape complained about it all the time.”

 “No!”
 Cadence shook her head.
-“I haven’t joined them.
+“I haven’t joined with them.
 I’m only working for them.
 I’m not on any of their rosters or anything.
 Just odd jobs here and there.”

 Alma remained silent.